• Home

 Jubilee Church is doing a 3 week series called Christmas 360.
 It looks at the Christmas story from the perspective of The Shepherds, King Herod, and Joseph.
 It was great to hear the first installment this morning and get a new, fresh perspective on the story.

-I encourage you to check out Christmas 360 by either listening online or visiting us at Jubilee Church the next 2 Sunday mornings if you live in the St. Louis area.
+listening online or visiting us at Jubilee Church the next 2 Sunday mornings if you live in the St. Louis area.
 Get a fresh perspective.
 Give the Christmas story another chance.

 1. Taking pictures in Photo Booth on our Mac.